 - Lower acceptance as an American Express

-Let's start with our major award winner in 2025.
-Winning eight awards in 2025, the American Express Cobalt Card offers top-notch rewards, making it the best option for someone who wants fantastic earn rates across many categories.
+Winning 9 of our credit card awards in 2026 – most of which are first-place spots – the American Express Cobalt Card offers top-notch rewards, making it the best option for someone who wants fantastic earn rates across many categories.

 - 5 points per $1 spent on eligible groceries and restaurants (up to $2,500 spent per month)